wayneIBM/vpc-on-classic/example-code.md

 ```
 {: pre}

+The previous example does not create a VPC with classic access.
+If you require the VPC to have access to your classic resources, see [Setting up access to your Classic Infrastructure from VPC](/docs/vpc-on-classic?topic=vpc-on-classic-setting-up-access-to-your-classic-infrastructure-from-vpc).
+You can only enable a VPC for classic access while creating it.
+In addition, you can only have one classic access VPC in your account at any time.
+{: important}

 ## Step 10: Create a subnet

 Create a subnet in your {{site.data.keyword.cloud_notm}} VPC.
 The following example creates a VPC in the `us-south-2` zone.